jeertmans/manim-slides/docs/source/index.md

 In a [very few steps](./quickstart), you can create slides and present them either using the GUI, or your browser.

-Slide through the demo below to get a quick glimpse on what you can do with Manin Slides.
+Slide through the demo below to get a quick glimpse on what you can do with Manim Slides.

 <!-- From: https://faq.dailymotion.com/hc/en-us/articles/360022841393-How-to-preserve-the-player-aspect-ratio-on-a-responsive-page -->